London South Bank University – The South Bank Academies Trust

 Established in January 2016, South Bank Academies Trust, led by Professor Rao Bhamidimarri, Vice Chancellor LSBU, runs two schools in South London, including South Bank Engineering UTC.
 Aspiring to be a leading provider of professional educational opportunities for young people in South London through innovative learning and teaching, a strong focus is creating pathways into higher education, apprenticeships and employment.

 “South Bank Academies is privileged to lead this distinctive school, which offers high academic standards alongside employment-focussed technical education and professional development opportunities.
 Students at the UTC are automatic associate members of the University with access to LSBU’s high technology laboratories, sporting facilities and Library.
 We are proud partners of the UTC.”
-Professor Rao Bhamidimarri, Chief Executive, South Bank Academies Trust
+Professor Rao Bhamidimarri, Founder, South Bank Academies Trust

 Skanska is one of the world’s leading project development and construction companies, with 57,000 employees worldwide.
 It actively seeks to make a positive contribution to society.
 By combining its skills and experience in construction and infrastructure development, Skanska has become a UK leader in delivering construction and engineering projects in healthcare, education, defence, transportation and municipal services, creating numerous apprenticeships and employment opportunities for young people.
 Skanska is actively involved with the UTC in a number of ways: